rajsiddarth/Generalized_Linear_Models/README.md

   -The features in the data set are self explainatory.Please look at the dataset for feature description

- *The python code also shows the implememtation of R in python*
+ *The python code also shows the implementation of R in python*